-Junior pilots average twelve days off a month, but by the time you are a senior pilot, that number may bump up to twenty days off.
+Junior pilots average twelve days off a month.
+By the time you are a senior pilot, that number may bump up to twenty days off.
 The average is fifteen.

-Remember too, one of the upsides of being a pilot is the access to free and reduced fare air travel for not only you but also your immediate family members.
-When you do have time off, you can take your family on some amazing travel adventures that they may not otherwise be able to enjoy.
+Remember, too, one of the upsides of being a pilot is the access to free and reduced-fare air travel.
+This applies not only to you but also to your immediate family members.
+When you do have time off, you can take your family on some amazing travel adventures.

-After such a high intensity career, you may be wondering when pilots retire.
+After such a high-intensity career, you may be wondering when pilots retire.
 The FAA currently requires all airline pilots to retire by age 65.
-Some pilots will need to retire younger if they develop a disqualifying condition that keeps them from maintaining their FAA medical certificate.
+Some pilots will need to retire younger if they develop a disqualifying condition.
+This is only if it keeps them from maintaining their FAA medical certificate.

-Obviously, there is a wide pay range depending on education, certification, experience level, seniority, airline, and more, but as of 2022, salary.com estimates an hourly range of $52 to $86 for airline pilots.
-The median hourly pay for an airline pilot is $69.
+Obviously, there is a wide pay range depending on many factors.
+These factors include education, certification, experience level, seniority, airline, and more.
+However, as of 2023, salary.com estimates an hourly range of $71 to $108 for airline pilots.
+The median hourly pay for an airline pilot is $88.

 Is being a pilot worth it?